manuelbomi/Go-to-Market-Strategy-and-Execution-Plan-for-Teradyne-s-Semiconductor-Test-AI-Controller/README.md

 #### The automotive semiconductor market faces an impossible challenge: achieve Zero DPPM quality while managing exploding test costs and complexity.

+#### The go-to-market strategy that we shall fully discuss in this repository is part of the AI Controller vision.
+Overview of the AI Controller vision is available here: https://github.com/manuelbomi/AI-Controller-Strategic-Vision-Roadmap

 #### Teradyne's AI Controller transforms this paradigm through intelligent, adaptive testing.
 This go-to-market plan outlines how we will capture the $1.2B automotive test market by delivering 30-50% test time reduction while enabling 5-10x quality improvement.

 ---